 Normamed’s fiduciary physician clarifies possible bodily causes of sleeping disorders based on Normamed’s diagnosis standards.
 The specially developed diagnosis method follows a standardised procedure.
 Clearly defined quality guidelines are observed within specified inspection parameters.

-The valuable and proven measures of Western scientific medicine and traditional Chinese medicine (TCM) are combined in order to clarify the correlations between infections, digestive/organ/metabolic disorders, immune system disorders and sleeping disorders.
+The valuable and proven measures of modern Western medicine and traditional Chinese medicine (TCM) are combined in order to clarify the correlations between infections, digestive/organ/metabolic disorders, immune system disorders and sleeping disorders.